-For the year ended December 31, 2023, the Company recorded a loss of \$8.5 million (2022: gain of \$16.5 million) on financial instruments recognized at fair value through profit or loss.
+For the year ended December 31, 2024, the Company recorded a gain of \$13.9 million (2023: loss of \$8.5 million) on financial instruments recognized at fair value through profit or loss.

-(f) The current portion of derivative assets and liabilities are recorded in prepaid expenses and other assets and other current liabilities, respectively, in the Consolidated Balance Sheets.
+(ii) The current portion of derivative assets and liabilities are recorded in prepaid expenses and other assets and other current liabilities, respectively, in the Consolidated Balance Sheets.
 The non-current portion of derivative assets and liabilities are recorded in other long-term assets and other long-term liabilities, respectively, in the Consolidated Balance Sheets.